 Now tall and straight her figure did arise, That erst seemed bent with weight of many a year, And on her head a helmet shone out clear For the rent clout that held the grizzled head: With a fair breastplate was she furnished, From whence a hauberk to her knees fell down; And underneath, a perfumed linen gown, O'erwrought with many-coloured Indian silk, Fell to her sandall'd feet, as white as milk.
-Grey-eyed she was, like amber shone her hair, Aloft she held her right arm round and bare, Whose hand upheld a spear-shaft nigh the steel.
+Grey-eyed she was, like amber shone her hair, Aloft she held her right arm round and bare, Whose long white fingers closed upon a spear.

-Unwonted trembling fear did Perseus feel

-When he beheld before him Pallas stand,

-And with bowed head he stood and outstretched hand.

-But she smiled on him softly, and she said,

-"Hold up again, O Perseus, thy fair head,

-Because thou art indeed my father's son,

-And in this quest that now thou goest upon

-Thou shalt not fail: I swear it by my head,

-And that black water all immortals dread.
+Then trembled Perseus with unwonted fear When he beheld before him Pallas stand, And with bowed head he stood and outstretched hand: But she smiled on him softly, and she said, "Hold up again, O Perseus, thy fair head, Because thou art indeed my father's son, And in this quest that now thou goest upon Thou shalt not fail: I swear it by my head, And that black water all immortals dread.

-"Look now before my feet, and thou shalt see Four helpful things the high gods lend to thee, Not willing thou shouldst journey forth in vain: Hermes himself, the many-eyed one's bane, Gives these two-wingéd shoes, to carry thee Tireless on high o'er every land and sea;
+"Look now before my feet, and thou shalt see Four helpful things the high gods lend to thee, Not willing thou shouldst journey forth in vain:

-This cap is his whose chariot caught away

-The maid of Enna from her gentle play;

-And if thou art hard-pressed of any one

-Set this on thee, and so be seen of none:

-The halting god was craftsman of this blade,

-No better shone, when, making heaven afraid,

-The giants round our golden houses cried,

-For neither brass nor steel its edge can bide,

-Or flinty rocks or gleaming adamant:

-With these, indeed, but one thing dost thou want,

-And that I give thee; little need'st thou reck

-Of those grey hopeless eyes, if round thy neck

-Thou hang'st this shield, that, hanging once on

-mine,

-In the grim giant's hopeless eyes did shine.
+Hermes himself, the many-eyed one's bane, Gives these two-winged shoes, to carry thee Tireless high over every land and sea; This cap is his whose chariot caught away The maid of Enna from her gentle play; And if thou art hard-pressed of any one Set this on thee, and so be seen of none: The halting god was craftsman of this blade, No better shone, when, making heaven afraid, The giants round our golden houses cried, For neither brass nor steel its edge can bide, Or flinty rocks or gleaming adamant: With these, indeed, but one thing dost thou want, And that I give thee; little need'st thou reck Of those grey hopeless eyes, if round thy neck Thou hang'st this shield, that, hanging once on mine, In the grim giant's hopeless eyes did shine.

-"And now be strong, and fly forth with good heart Far northward, till thou seest the ice-walls part The weary sea from snow-clad lands and wan, Untrodden yet by any son of man.
-There dwell the Gorgons' ancient sisters three Men call the Graiæ, who make shift to see With one eye, which they pass from hand to hand.
-Now make thyself unseen in this white land And snatch the eye, while crooning songs they sit, From hand to withered hand still passing it; And let them buy it back by telling thee How thou shalt find within the western sea The unknown country where their sisters dwell.
+"And now be strong, and fly forth with good heart Far northward, till thou seest the ice-walls part The weary sea from snow-clad lands and wan: There dwell the Gorgons' ancient sisters three Men call the Graiæ, who make shift to see With one eye, which they pass from hand to hand.
+Now make thyself unseen in this white land And snatch the eye, while crooning songs they sit, From hand to withered hand still passing it; And let them buy it back by telling thee How thou shalt find within the western sea.
+The unknown country where their sisters dwell.

-"Which thing unto thee I myself would tell, But when with many a curse I set them there, I in my wrath by a great oath did swear middle

-I would not name again the country grey Wherein they dwell, with little light of day.
+"Which thing unto thee I myself would tell, But when with many a curse I set them there, I in my wrath by a great oath did swear I would not name again the country grey Wherein they dwell, with little light of day.

 "Good speed, O Perseus; make no tarrying, But straightly set thyself to do this thing."